AshwinDeshpande96/Speech-Generation/README.md

    This is done using a simple python command and requires no extra libraries:

     text = text.replace(symbol, ' ')
+    Output: text = "Todays weather condition is cloudy with a 76 of rain .
+Temperature may remain cool at 21 C with Humidity 61 .
+Rainfall so far is measured at 130mm ."

    These symbols are replaced by a space.
 Notice that we do not replace inverted commas by a space as word such as John's will obtain two words John and the letter s.
 Instead we replace ' with empty string so that John's --> Johns.